WSJ/the-meta-tag-checker/config_examples/HOW TO CONFIGURE.md

 ## proxy.php

-Add a file called *proxy.php* to the config directory with a function called `file_get_contents_with_proxy`.
-This function should accept a URL as an argument, and return the HTML of the specified URL.
+Add a file called *proxy.php* to the config directory.
+Within the file, use [`stream_context_set_default`](http://php.net/manual/en/function.stream-context-set-default.php) to configure the proxy.